-The literature on other-regarding preferences largely takes it as given that the observed differences from classical game theory result from non-standard preferences, with the debate centered around what form these preferences take.
+The literature on other-regarding preferences largely takes as given that the observed differences from classical game theory result from non-standard preferences, with the debate centered around what form these preferences take.
 The results of AM and FKM provide support for this approach.
-Early models of bounded rationality and learning provided an alternative explanation for at least some of the differences from classical game theory while still maintaining the standard (selfish) preference model.
-Later work on learning has focused on dynamic features of the data that models of non-standard preferences cannot address because they are inherently static.
-Both of these strands of research are explored below.
+However, models of bounded rationality and learning can provide an alternative explanation for at least some of the anomalous behavior relative to standard (selfish) preferences while still maintaining the standard selfish preference model.
+Although it seems unlikely that models of bounded rationality and learning can entirely explain the wide variety of other-regarding behavior observed in the laboratory, these models provide a good explanation for a considerable number of outcomes at odds with the standard selfish preference model.